PerfectoMobileSA/Samples/Selenium/Ruby/README.md

 </br>

-# Native App
+# Selenium

 ## Integration With Perfecto

-1. Open native.rb
+1. Open sample.rb

 2. Replace <\<cloud name>> with your perfecto cloud name (e.g. demo is the cloudName of demo.perfectomobile.com).